AdobeDocs/campaign-standard.en/help/administration/using/users-management.md

 The specific roles and the corresponding authorizations are detailed in the following sections: [understanding roles](../../administration/using/list-of-roles.md) and [authorizations](https://experienceleague.adobe.com/docs/campaign-standard/assets/acs_rights.pdf?lang=en).

-Administrators can manage users from the Admin console.
+Administrators can manage users from the Admin Console.
 Users are then automatically synchronized with Adobe Campaign.
-For more on this, refer to the [Admin console](https://helpx.adobe.com/enterprise/using/users.html) documentation.
+For more on this, refer to the [Admin Console](https://helpx.adobe.com/enterprise/using/users.html) documentation.

 ![](assets/do-not-localize/how-to-video.png) [Discover this feature in video](#video)

-To view the users in Adobe Campaign, click the **Adobe** logo, in the top left corner, then select **[!UICONTROL Administration > Users & Security > Users]**.
+To view the users in Adobe Campaign, click the **Adobe** logo, in the top-left corner, then select **[!UICONTROL Administration > Users & Security > Users]**.

 To access the user management interface from Adobe Campaign, click **[!UICONTROL User administration]**.